evanx/redishub-legacy/README.md

 They should be trivial to write, deploy, monitor, manage and debug.
 I'm choosing to define "bots" as server-side components which access one or more keyspaces.
 They must be stateless to enable auto-scaling.
 They must be written using a specific ES2016 framework, to simplify orchestration and management, e.g. configuration, keyspace access, logging and metrics.

-The dream is to enable developers, especially myself, to quickly and easily write and deploy fun bots that leverage Telegram, Ubuntu Touch scopes et al.
+My goal is to enable developers, especially myself, to quickly and easily write and deploy fun bots that leverage Telegram, Ubuntu Touch scopes et al.

 ##### How will Redishub support its bots?